 One-in-four adults and one-in-ten children experience mental illness during their lifetime, and many more of us know and care for people who do.

-We are working in partnership with four other Academic Health Science Networks to improve the quality and safety of services for people with mental health conditions across the South of England.
+We are working in partnership with two other Academic Health Science Networks to improve the quality and safety of services for people with mental health conditions across the South of England.
 Our work is looking at four key areas: medication, physical health, safe and reliable care, and leadership.
 In addition our two cross-cutting themes: delivering and co producing person and family-centred care and creating a culture for continuous learning and safety, and are “the way things are done in the Collaborative”.

 Visit the South of England Mental Health Quality and Patient Safety Improvement Collaborative website for learning sessions, resources and news at https://iqmentalhealth.co.uk/